-5. Joint Verdict Forms (Jury Trials Only)
+6. Joint Verdict Forms (Jury Trials Only)

 The parties shall make every effort to agree on a general or special verdict form before submitting proposals to the Court.
-The parties shall file and email to Chambers a proposed joint general or special verdict form fourteen (14) days before the FPTC.
 If the parties are unable to agree on a verdict form, the parties shall file and email to Chambers one document titled "Competing Verdict Forms" which shall include: (1) the parties' respective proposed verdict form; (2) a redline of any disputed language; and (3) the factual or legal basis for each party's respective position.
 The Court may opt to use a general verdict form if the parties are unable to agree on a special verdict form.

-6. Joint Statement of the Case (Jury Trials Only)
+7. Joint Statement of the Case (Jury Trials Only)

-The parties shall file and email to Chambers a Joint Statement of the Case fourteen (14) days before the FPTC for the Court to read to the prospective jurors before commencement of voir dire.
-The joint statement should be brief and neutral and must not be more than one page in length.
+The parties shall file and email to Chambers a Joint Statement of the Case for the Court to read to the prospective jurors before commencement of voir dire.
+The joint statement should be brief, neutral, and not more than one page in length.

-7. Proposed Voir Dire Questions (Jury Trials Only)
+8. Proposed Voir Dire Questions (Jury Trials Only)

 The Court will conduct the voir dire.
 Generally, a jury in a civil action will consist of eight (8) jurors.
-In most cases, the Court will question all prospective jurors in the jury panel.
-The Court asks prospective jurors basic biographical questions (jurors' place of residence, employment, whether familiar with the parties or counsel, etc.) as well as questions going to their ability to be fair and impartial and carry out the duties required and may ask additional case-specific questions.
-The parties may file and email to Chambers any proposed case-specific voir dire questions for the Court's consideration no later than fourteen (14) days before the FPTC.
-If it considers the questions proper, the Court will pose the questions to the prospective jurors.
+In most cases, the Court will question all prospective jurors on the jury panel.
+The Court asks prospective jurors basic biographical questions (jurors' place of residence, employment, whether familiar with the parties or counsel, etc.) and questions going to their ability to be fair and impartial and carry out the duties required, and may ask additional case-specific questions.
+The parties may file and email to Chambers any proposed case-specific voir dire questions for the Court's consideration.
+If the Court considers the questions proper, it will pose the questions to the prospective jurors.

 Each side has three (3) peremptory challenges.
 All challenges for cause and all Batson challenges shall be made at side bar or otherwise outside the prospective jurors' presence.
-The

-Court will not necessarily accept a stipulation to a challenge for cause.
+The Court will not necessarily accept a stipulation to a challenge for cause.
 After all challenges have been exercised, the remaining jurors in the eight (8) lowest numbered seats will be the jury.

-8. Proposed Findings of Fact and Conclusions of Law (Bench Trials Only)
+9. Proposed Findings of Fact and Conclusions of Law (Bench Trials Only)

-For any trial requiring findings of fact and conclusions of law, each party shall file and email to Chambers its Proposed Findings of Fact and Conclusions of Law in the format specified in Local Rule 52-3 no later than twenty-eight (28) days before the FPTC.
+For any trial requiring findings of fact and conclusions of law, each party shall file and email to Chambers its Proposed Findings of Fact and Conclusions of Law in the format specified in Local Rule 52-3.